The European Accessibility Act (EAA): Country-by-country compliance data

 Why country-specific EAA compliance data is crucial

-Please note that this is an evolving situation, with new details continuing to emerge.
-We will keep updating this information in collaboration with our legal partners on an ongoing basis
+*Please note that this is an evolving situation, with new details continuing to emerge.
+We will keep updating this information in collaboration with our legal partners Taylor Wessing on an ongoing basis.

 National regulation(s)

 It’s important to remember that the EAA is a directive.
 Each country must still enact and enforce its own regulations to ensure that their country is in alignment with the EAA’s requirements.
-Below, you’ll find details about the legislation each country has adopted, as well as relevant links to learn more.
+This process is referred to as transposition.
+Below, you’ll find country-by-country legislation information, as well as relevant links to learn more.

 Country National Regulation(s)